binokula/binokula.github.io/mkdocs/docs/admin-guide.md

 </details>

 ####Testing Power BI RLS
-Once you have configure the RLS as shown above, you can test the security by impersonating a user.
+Once you have configured the RLS as shown above, you can test the security by impersonating a user.
 This is done by:

 1. Click "View as Roles" in Power BI Desktop;
 + Tick "Other User" and enter the test user's email address; and